FIRE AND RESCUE

 A FEW SERVING MANY

-BURN PERMIT FORM (CLOSED)
+BURN PERMIT FORM (OPEN)

 The Alabama Department of Environmental Management (ADEM) has issued its yearly burn ban for the following counties: Baldwin, DeKalb, Etowah, Jefferson, Lawerence, Madison, Mobile, Montgomery, Morgan, Russell, Shelby, and Talladega went into effect on May 1.